What is Accounting? Evolution, Basics & More

 Basics of Accounting

-Accounting is defined as the process of identifying, measuring, recording, and communicating financial transactions and events that have an economic impact on a business.
-According to the American Accounting Association (AAA), accounting serves as a system that provides economic information to facilitate informed decision-making by users .
+Accounting is identifying, measuring, recording, reporting, and communicating financial transactions, events, and positions that have an economic impact on a business.
+The American Accounting Association (AAA) defines accounting as “a systematic process designed to provide useful and reliable information for informed decision-making by users.”.

 Key Concepts of Accounting

-Accounting involves the identification of relevant financial transactions, their measurement in monetary terms, and communication of this information to stakeholders such as investors, creditors, and managers .
+Identification, Measurement and Communication: Accounting involves identifying relevant financial transactions, measuring them in monetary terms, and communicating the same information to its stakeholders, like investors, creditors, and managers.

-1. Recording transactions:** All economic events are recorded systematically.
+1. Recording transactions: All economic events are systematically recorded.

 2. Classifying data: Similar types of transactions are grouped.